Jesperhagelskjaer/cameraZeiss/neuronStimulate/neuronStimulate/ReadMe.txt

     CONSOLE APPLICATION : neuronStimulate Project Overview
 ========================================================================

+Some git commands.

+Use to checkout HEAD and skip local changes: git checkout -f HEAD

+To get latest version:
+git pull

 AppWizard has created this neuronStimulate application for you.

 This file contains a summary of what you will find in each of the files that